andreeazmf/isi-arcgis-map/README.md

 <img src="https://github.com/andreeazmf/isi-arcgis-map/blob/master/demo_images/route_three_points.png" width="70%" height="70%"/>

 ## Task 2
-Saved the animated point coordinated in the Firebase Realtime Database.\
+Saved the animated point coordinates in the Firebase Realtime Database.\
 As it's continuously changing its position, I created a new function `addUpdatingItem()` to only set the firebase object, not add it as a new element to a list each time.